TheLazyFerret/termcodes-cpp/README.md

 included.
 In addition, I chose to leave out most codes that are not widely supported.

-Only compatible with unix-line systems.
+Only compatible with unix-like systems.
 Although only tested on linux.

 Please remember that this library is a work in progress.